TheRoddyWMS/BamToFastqPlugin/README.md

 Have a look at the `resources/configurationFiles/bam2fastq.xml` file for a complete list of parameters.
 The most important options are:

 * converter: Actual tool used for the BAM to FASTQ conversion.
 Currently, supported are `biobambam` (bamtofastq) and `picard` (SamToFastq).
-* outputPerReadGroup: By default, read in the BAM an produce one set of FASTQs (single, pair, unsorted) for each read-group.
-Splitting by read-groups allows parallelization of sorting on different nodes and is more performant (due to O(n*log(n)) sorting cost).
+* outputPerReadGroup: By default, read in the BAM and produce one set of FASTQs (single, pair, unsorted) for each read-group.
+Splitting by read-groups allows parallelization of sorting on different nodes and, because of the smaller files, is more performant (due to O(n*log(n)) sorting cost).
 * readGroupTag: The tag in the BAM header that identifies the name of the read-group.
 Defaults to "id"
 * sortFastqs: Do you want to run the sortFastq step?
 * checktFastqMd5: While reading in intermediate FASTQs, check that the MD5 is the same as in the accompanied '.md5' file.

 Tuning parameters are

+* sortMemory: Defaults to "10g"
+* sortThreads: Defaults to 4
 * sortCompressor: Compress temporary files during the sorting.
-By default `pigz` is used for parallel compression/decompression.
+By default `pigz.sh` -- a wrapper for pigz in the plugin -- is used for parallel compression/decompression.
+See the corutils sort documentation for requirements on the interface of the compression tool.
 * compressorThreads: Used by `pigz` for temporary file compression.
 Currently defaulting to 4 cores.
-* sortMemory: Defaults to "10g"
-* sortThreads: Defaults to 4

-The workflow is not yet fully tuned and may anyway profit for tuning to the specific I/O and CPU characteristics of your environment.
+The workflow is not yet fully tuned and may anyway profit from tuning to the specific I/O and CPU characteristics of your environment.
 E.g. in a cloud environment CPU may be similar, but I/O may perform much worse than in our HPC environment.

 Dependent on the actual BAM to FASTQ converter other tuning options may be available (e.g. for the JVM).